 It is a legitimate reason to call an employer to check to see if they received your message.
 And, MAYBE, when you have them on the phone, you can -

-- Connect with a live person who will help you get that job, or
+Connect with a live person who will help you get that job, and

-- Ask when and where they post their job openings, or
+Ask when and where they post their job openings, and

-- Discover the reason you didn't get interviewed, or
+Discover the reason you didn't get interviewed, and

-- Ask if anyone reservation about hiring you and what it might be, or...
+Ask if anyone had a reservation about hiring you and what it might be, or...

 Observe the common characteristics of the spam you receive, and do your best to avoid having your e-mail demonstrate the same characteristics.
 If you have your own spam filter, pay attention to what it accepts and what it rejects.